Concrete actions

 Emission calculation

-Carbon footprint calculations are carried out for all self-developed business premises projects, which are in turn used in choosing materials that place less burden on the environment.
+Carbon footprint calculations are carried out for all self-developed business premises projects, which are in turn used in choosing materials with a smaller carbon footprint.

 EKOenergia.png